 Kur – Dragon from the ancient Sumer.

-Bolla – Dragon with a long and coiled serpentine body.
+Bolla – Dragon with a long and winding serpentine body.
 It has tiny wings and four legs and was popular in Albanian folklore.

-Dreq – Albanian dragon that was demonized by christians to become one of the names of the devil.
+Dreq – Albanian dragon that Christians demonized to become one of the names of the devil.

 Tatzelwurm – It was a lizard-like creature with a serpent-like body, a cat’s face, and four legs.

 Drac – Two-legged serpent-like creature which sometimes also had wings in Catalan mythology.
-They had a poisonous breath of fire, and their faces resembled animals like lions.
+They had a poisonous fire breath, and their faces resembled animals like lions.

 Vibria – Female dragon in Catalan mythology.